taunoha/wp-plugin-vue-boilerplate/README.md

 * Watches for any changes and reports back any errors in your code.

 ## 👉  `npm run build`
-- Use to build production code inside `dist` folder.
+- Builds production code inside `dist` folder.
 - Will extract translatable strings from your code and generates the `languages/messages.php` file.

 ## i18n